cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

   return (ss, ct)
 ~~~

-Note that `eseed` MUST be 65 bytes.
+Note that `randomness` MUST be 65 bytes.

 ### Decapsulation